Skip to main content

 Clicking on an employee's name will take you to the employee's details page.

-Editing the Settings of Monitored Systems
+Editing the Settings of Monitoring Channels

 Monitoring Schedule